square/intro-to-d3/index.md

 ### Introduction

-This course provides a quick intro to [D3.js](http://d3js.org/), a Javascript library for creating data visualizations in the browser.
+The tutorial provides a quick intro to [D3.js](http://d3js.org/), a Javascript library for creating data visualizations in the browser.
 D3 is built on top of common web standards like HTML, CSS, and SVG.

 D3 makes web-based visualizations easier by "automating the hard bits you already understand," as opposed to "hiding the hard